Nesvilab/FragPipeAnalystR/vignettes/phospho_TMT_tutorial.md

 ![](phospho_TMT_tutorial_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

 ## Enrichment analysis
 One of the key difference between peptide-level analysis of PTMs we demonstrated here and protein level analysis is that PTMs usually act in a site-specific manner.
-Here, we also provide the way to help users perform enrichment analysis site-specifically through creating the input file you needed for [PTM-SEA](https://doi.org/10.1074/mcp.tir118.000943).
+Here, we provide the way to help users perform enrichment analysis site-specifically through creating the input file you needed for [PTM-SEA](https://doi.org/10.1074/mcp.tir118.000943).

 ``` r
 prepare_PTMSEA(normalized_de_result_updated, "Tumor_vs_NAT_diff", "/Users/hsiaoyi/Documents/workspace/FragPipeR_manuscript/result/PTMSEA_new/result.gct")